We let our light shine

-Geraint Harris is a Co-opted Governor and began his first term of Office on 4th February 2019.
-Geraint is a member of the Resources Committee and is awaiting confirmation of his appointment as the Local Authority Governor.
-Geraint is also link governor for Curriculum.
+Geraint Harris is a LA Governor since 14th October 2019; he joined the governing board in February 2019.
+Geraint is a member of the Resources Committee and also Link governor for Curriculum.

 Previous members of the governing board 2018 -19

-Liz Perry was a Foundation governor and appointed on 8th March 2016.
-Liz resigned from her post as Ex-Officio Priest in charge in February 2019.
+Liz Perry resigned from her post as Ex-Officio Priest in charge in February 2019.